Trinity College, Toronto: Federation

-On October 1, 1904, Trinity became a member college of the University of Toronto and relinquished to the university its authority to grant degrees in subjects other than theology.
-At first, Trinity students were required to commute from the Queen Street residence to main University campus for classes, a distance of some three and a half kilometres.
-While Trinity had been intentionally built in a quiet environment away from the bustle of Toronto, the city had expanded, and the college was now located in a seedy outskirt.
-Trinity resolved to relocate closer to the main University campus, and so abandoned plans for a significant expansion at its Queen Street site.
-The college acquired its present property near Queen's Park at the university grounds in 1913, but construction of the new college buildings, modeled after the original buildings by Kivas Tully, was not completed until 1925 due to World War I. Five hundred and forty-three Trinity students, staff, and alumni fought in the War, of whom fifty-six died and eighty-six were wounded.
+On October 1, 1904, Trinity federated under the University of Toronto, and thereby relinquished its authority to grant degrees in subjects other than theology.
+At first, Trinity students were required to commute from the Queen Street residence to the main St. George campus for classes, a distance of some three and a half kilometres.
+While Trinity had been intentionally built in a quiet environment away from the bustle of Toronto, the city had expanded, and Trinity College was now located in a seedy outskirt.
+Trinity resolved to relocate closer to the St. George campus, and so abandoned plans for a significant expansion at its Queen Street site.
+The university acquired its present property near Queen's Park on the St. George campus grounds in 1913, but construction of the new Trinity buildings, modelled after the original buildings by Kivas Tully, was not completed until 1925 due to World War I. Five hundred and forty-three Trinity students, staff, and alumni fought in the War, of whom fifty-six died and eighty-six were wounded.

 Trinity College's original campus became Trinity Bellwoods Park.
 The original building was torn down in the 1950s.
 Of the original campus, only the St. Hilda's women's residence and the entrance gates, constructed in 1904, remain standing.